malaybaku/BakuLibQiDotNet/readme_en.md

 - .NET 3.5 or later
 - **32bit**

-As targetted for .NET 3.5, This library also runs on UnityEngine.
+As targetted for .NET 3.5, this library also runs on UnityEngine.

 ## Library Files Preparation